 How do you feel The Potter's House will impact the world?
 Benson The Potter's House will have a global impact.
 It will bring information concerning trauma and mental health to the world.
 The training would bring people from across the Great Lakes Region of Africa: South Sudan, Uganda, Kenya, Tanzania, DR Congo, Rwanda and the neighbouring countries.
 They will come together and learn and they will go back to their countries and bring impact.
 They will be transformed and bring healing and bring hope to their community.
 That is very, very key.
 Beyond that, The Potter's House will be a hub where people will come from different parts of the world to share what has worked in their perspective of cultures in their countries and what did not work, and how we can come together in the mental health challenge that is huge in the world today.
 Tricia What difference does the partnership with IAFR Canada make to you and to the dreams you have for The Potter's House?
 Benson Our partnership with IAFR is very important to us.
 We cannot and do not want to do what we do alone.
 The Body of Christ is so important.
 There are things that IAFR can do to bring the vision of the Potter's House to fruition that we cannot do.
 The role IAFR plays in sharing this vision, helping and inviting others to join us, networking and praying and encouraging is important.
 We have a heart and calling to bring healing and hope to the nations through Trauma Counseling.
 We simply cannot do what we do without our friends at IAFR Canada.
 Tricia Do you have any further comments about The Potter's House you'd like to share?
 Benson Anything left for me to say would be to request people to

 Help us see that this land is developed.
 I desire to see the will of the Lord in this place.
 I know that at the right time the right people will come and join hands to see that The Potter's House is erected for the glory of the Lord.
+Our phone has been ringing off the hook all month.

 And that is just today!
 Our existing shelter systems are just not working.
 Toronto has the largest homeless shelter system in Canada, yet all of their city run shelters are full to capacity and turning people away in droves.
 The refugee-specific shelters are full too.
 It’s the same situation in all the major cities across our country.
 It felt like a crisis before the pandemic, but now the cracks that already existed are gaping wider and wider and exposing a system that is completely falling apart.
 One of the reasons that shelters are constantly full is that people have nowhere to move to.
 Have you seen the cost of renting an apartment lately? $1,450 a month.
 That’s the average cost to rent a 1-bedroom apartment in our midsize city in Ontario.
 It’s even more in Toronto.
 And in Vancouver it is a whopping $2,200!
 What do you do when you are a newly arrived refugee waiting for a work permit and your entire monthly income is only $733?
 There are no easy answers.
 What can we do?
 Do local churches have anything to offer in response to the current housing crisis?
 IAFR Canada thinks so!
 We dream of seeing churches becoming vitally involved in both initial short-term housing solutions as well as safe, affordable long-term options.
 You might be surprised at some of the ways that churches can make a difference.
 And you don’t have to be a big, wealthy church to get in on the action.
 There is a whole spectrum of opportunities for churches of all shapes and sizes to make a difference.
 When the house next door to a small church in the east end of Hamilton went up for sale they recognized it as a unique opportunity and decided to buy it.
 After considering numerous options for how to use it, they chose to rent it out to a family from Haiti who was going through the refugee claim process.
 They rented it to this family at below market rental rates which allowed them to get on their feet while they were working hard to get Canadian credentials and find suitable work.
 The church became good neighbours for this family and many dropped by to get to know them.
 The kids loved running next door to the church for Kids Club and Sunday School.
 The three or so years that this family lived there gave them the stability they needed to begin their life in Canada.
 On a bigger scale, a number of churches in Ontario are partnering with Indwell, a Christian housing charity, to transform part of their properties into affordable housing units.
 The Baptist church in the neighbourhood where I live recently built a new church worship centre that also includes 45 units of affordable housing.
 That’s 45 people who now have a beautifully designed, safe, affordable home with built in community support!
 That’s a pretty big deal Let me share a few ideas to spark your imagination for ways your church might respond in the midst of this housing crisis we find ourselves in-